Installation

 $ pip uninstall spinlab

 Starting from Ubuntu 23.10 pip3 will issue a warning when trying to install SpinLab from PyPi.
-It is recommended to not perform a global install but instead use a virtual enviroment (venv).
-If you do not have already created a virtual enviroment you can create a folder at a convenient location where the enviroment will be located (see example below).
+It is recommended to not perform a global install but instead use a virtual environment (venv).
+If you do not have already created a virtual environment you can create a folder at a convenient location where the environment will be located (see example below).

 In this example this will be in our home folder and the folder will be named SpinLab.
-To create this enviroment use the command
+To create this environment use the command

 $ python3 -m venv ~/SpinLab

-Note that you need to activate the enviroment to use it and install packages via pip3.
+Note that you need to activate the environment to use it and install packages via pip3.
 You can activate the virtual environment by sourcing the activate script that should be located in ~/SpinLab/bin

 $ source ~/SpinLab/bin/activate

-This needs to be done, everytime you start this particular enviroment.
+This needs to be done every time you start this particular environment.
 To simplify this process, you can create an alias "spinlab" and add it to your .bash_aliases file

 $ echo "spinlab = 'source ~/SpinLab/bin/activate'" >> ~/.bash_aliases

-To deactivate the virtual enviroment enter the following command in a terminal.
+To deactivate the virtual environment enter the following command in a terminal.

 $ deactivate